jthies/WI4450/README.md

    How many cores are optimal for the ``main_cg_poisson.x`` application on a $512^3$ grid?

 5. For the ``apply_stencil3d`` operation, try interchanging the three nested loops, and run the code sequentially (set ``OMP_NUM_THREADS=1``).
    Which loop order is best, and why?
+In case you stored the matrix entries in task 1, change the order in which they are accessed in ``apply_stencil3d``.

 6. Run the main_cg_poisson.x driver.
 Do you observe a performance difference when solving a $`1024 \times 128 \times 128`$ or a $`128 \times 128 \times 1024`$ problem on 8 cores?
 Add the ``collapse(3)`` clause to the OpenMP pragma line in ``apply_stencil3d`` and run again.
 Explain your observations.